 South-East Asian Manuscripts

-123 items, on palm-leaf, copper plate, paper, bark, bamboo and bone, mainly acquired with the Crawford Collection in 1901.
+123 items, on palm-leaf, copper plate, paper, bark, bamboo and bone.
+They were mainly acquired with the Crawford Collection in 1901.
 Ten languages are represented:

-Twenty-one items on palm-leaf, copper plate and paper, partially catalogued, from the eighteenth and nineteenth centuries, including various Buddhist works and grammatical, magical and astrological treatises.
+21 items on palm-leaf, copper plate and paper, partially catalogued, from the 18th and 19th centuries, including various Buddhist works and grammatical, magical and astrological treatises.

-- various histories, including the Sejarah Melayu (Malay MS 1) and a history of Johore (Malay MS 10)
+- Histories, including the Sejarah Melayu (Malay MS 1) and a history of Johore (Malay MS 10);

 Five items on paper and palm leaf, from the 18th and 19th centuries, comprising: